 The tenacity in the face of high stakes, staying calm under extreme pressure, and working in unbelievably long hours–it’s an ambitious bid to keep going without the heavy weight of fatigue, but despite numerous encounters with the stories of illness, loss and death, nonetheless, persistent and passionate is what they remain to be.

-Fernando Saul, a surgeon at St. Luke’s in Quezon City, is one such professional who wants to tell the story of an ER worker – to enlighten those who may not know about the nature of life there.
-He has been working in the ER for eight years, and he has operated on countless people.
+Fernando Saul, a surgeon at St. Luke’s in Quezon City.
+Working in the ER for 8 years,he is one such professional who wants to tell the story of an ER doctor as to enlighten those who may not know about the nature of life there.
 “Life in the ER is tough,” he says, his eyes sullen, reflecting the sentiment.
 “In some ways, it’s a horrible job.
-It’s very high stakes, and the room for error is extremely small.
-It can also get pretty emotionally draining.”
+It has very high stakes, and the room for error is extremely small.
+It can also get emotionally draining.”

 It takes bravery to enter this line of work, and Saul says that he found this bravery through the example of his father.
 “My father was also an ER worker.
 He’s the reason why I chose to do the same thing.”